WilliamSteenbergen/gym-SmartPrimer/README.md

 simulation (the action space is not dynamic), and thus should be reflected in the agent's behavior.
 For example, use [PPO for SmartPrimer](gym_SmartPrimer/agents/ppo_agentSmartPrimer.py) for an adapted version of the PPO algorithm.

+### The state space
+The state space is encoded by three elements:
+* The pre-test score
+* Words used between the last hint and the current time point
+* Previously given hints

+### The rewards

 ## The children
 Every episode in the simulation is a different child.
 A child is generated as following: